OlgaKnut/pands-project/README.md

 ##### [10]
 The Iris flower dataset also known as Fisher's Iris dataset or Anderson's Iris dataset was collected by Edgard Anderson in 1935 and become famous after Ronald Fisher's publication in 1936 "The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis."

- Iris dataset is popular choise for beginers data analytics to practise varios methods of analysis and visualisation of data.
+ Iris dataset is popular choice for beginners data analytics to practise various methods of analysis and visualisation of data.
 #
 ## Structure
 ##### [11]
-Several varations of Iris dataset can be found, due to publishing errors.
+Several variations of Iris dataset can be found, due to publishing errors.
 The one used in this project was taken from UCI Machine Learning Repository [1]

 <img src="https://user-images.githubusercontent.com/123666667/237219678-2e0e07f2-509c-405e-b37b-c02e802bd1a2.png" width="200" height="200"/>